Smoke pollution

 The maps show those areas that are within SCAs as shaded and those outside are displayed in the standard mapping format.

-• avoid burning damp vegetation as it produces large volumes of smoke and smoulders for long periods of time
+- avoid burning green or damp vegetation as it produces large volumes of smoke and smoulders for long periods of time

 If a bonfire held on commercial or industrial premises gives rise to dark smoke an offence is committed.
 The occupier of the land and the person who caused or permitted the smoke can be taken to court and may be fined.